arista-netdevops-community/restconf_demo_with_arista/README.md

 ```
 curl -X DELETE https://10.73.1.105:6020/restconf/data/ietf-interfaces:interfaces/interface=Loopback100 -u arista:arista  --insecure
 ```
-Let's verify after the change (there is currently a bug as the interface lo100 is not deleted)
+Let's verify after the change
+There is currently a bug (599524) as the interface lo100 is not deleted.
+The bug is already fixed but not included in this EOS release

 ```
 curl -s GET 'https://10.73.1.105:6020/restconf/data/ietf-interfaces:interfaces/interface=Loopback100' --header 'Accept: application/yang-data+json' -u arista:arista  --insecure
 ```